 Search Menu

 Crispy, crunchy, with a salty-sour taste, pickles make a tasty addition to many human meals.
-But are pickles good or bad for dog?
-The answer isn’t a definitive yes or no. While pickles aren’t necessarily harmful, veterinarians do not recommend feeding them to dogs.
+But can dogs eat pickles?
+The answer isn’t a definitive yes or no. While pickles aren’t necessarily harmful, they are extremely high in sodium, and lots of salt isn’t healthy for dogs.

+Pickles also contain ingredients that could be potentially harmful.
 “Although pickles contain vitamins and minerals beneficial to us, the negative aspects far outweigh the benefits for a dog,” says Dr. Carly Fox, Senior Veterinarian, Emergency and Urgent Care at the Schwarzman Animal Medical Center of New York City.
 “Overall, they aren’t a great choice to feed your dog.”

-©Sonja - stock.adobe.com
+©lilu13 - stock.adobe.com

 Are Pickles Safe for My Dog?

-Related article: Can Dogs Eat Cucumbers?
+Related article: Can Dogs Eat Ginger?

 https://www.akc.org/wp-admin/admin-ajax.php